torotoki/stem/README.md

 calc = Stem()
 calc.add_folder("data/train_line/json")
 ```
 You have to make a cache file with below before solving a problem.
-The code makes a file named `matrix_cache.mat` in current directory.
+The code makes a file named `matrix_cache.mat` in the current directory.

 ### Example